antrea-io/antrea/docs/antrea-network-policy.md

       - fqdn: "db-svc.default.svc"
 ```

 In this example, an exact name matching policy is defined.
-When a client Pod talks to
+When a client Pod connects to
 `db-svc` via ClusterIP, the traffic is dropped.
-It doesn't stop the client talking to the
+It doesn't however prevent clients from
-Pods directly.
+connecting to the backend Pods for the Service directly.

 ## RBAC